kelthuzadx/sparrow/README.md

 database.url=jdbc:mysql://localhost:3306/videohub?serverTimezone=GMT
 database.driver-class=com.mysql.jdbc.Driver
 ```
-When you configured above properties, you can use sparrow database template.
-It's pretty easy to use,
+When you configured above properties, you can use sparrow database template to query
+by both concatenated SQL or parameterized SQL, they're pretty easy to use,
 and thanks to java 8 lambda we have even more concise code:
 ```java
 DBTemplate.queryOne("select * from videohub_user where id=1", result->{